 Carola Baer grew up in West London and moved to the US in her early 20’s.
-She settled in San Francisco where she met Ian Butler, who helped and inspired her to begin composing her own piano based material.
-She then spent 4 years collaborating with Mike Freeman creating politically based industrial sounds and multimedia performances in a band called Process.
+She settled in San Francisco where she began composing her own piano based material.
+She collaborated with many musicians both in the UK and Internationally .
 Carola has extensively experimented with vocal free-form improvisation in order to find what she believes the true or pure melody of a piece of music.
 In the vein of Cocteau Twins and Dead Can Dance, she explored and produced a number of musical expressions using ethnic melodies, wordless vocalizations and spoken sounds that resulted in the release of Story of Valerie .
 In the late 90’s Carola finally formed her own band called Flowers for Delia with bassist Steve Brown and guitarist Tim Foley, and began playing live in a variety of small venues around San Francisco.
 After relocating to Seattle in 2007, she partnered up with David Rispoli and produced a full CD titled Land of Blue.
 Their collaborative project was cut short when she finally returned to the UK after 20 years in the States .
 In 2015 Carola formed an alternative progressive rock band called Quiet Wish.
 The band was signed to Progressive Gears Music and received outstanding reviews and even standing ovations when they played.
 The band unfortunately broke up mid 2019.
 Carola has now formed a new band called Ruby Dawn with former Quiet Wish Guitarist Dave Salsbury, Bassist Ian Turner and Drummer Adam Perry.
 Ruby Dawn started in August 2021 and finally completed their line with the addition of Adam Perry.
 The music of Carola Baer as expressed by her band Ruby Dawn is a collection of power driven musical intensities, emotive concerns, questions and subtle hopes.
 The lyrics tell a story inspired by Carola’s humanitarian and environmental concerns.
 As the grand daughter of Rupen Metrobian, sole survivor of his family after the 1915 Armenian genocide, she speaks out against all forms of injustice whenever she can through her music.